 What are the Downsides to No-Fault Coverage in Hawaii?

 There are notable downsides that come with filing a no-fault insurance claim.
-Even though you might receive your benefits in short order, no-fault insurance will not pay for most of your losses.
+Even though you might receive your benefits in short order, no-fault insurance will not pay for most of your losses, including certain types of medical treatment.
 This is because this type of insurance only pays for economic losses like lost wages or medical expenses.

 No-fault insurance does not cover the subjective, non-economic losses that are a big part of most accident cases.
 The most common example of these damages is your physical pain and suffering.
 This could include more than just physical pain, including compensation for anxiety.
 Pain and suffering damages can make up a major portion of personal injury lawsuit compensation, but they are not covered by no-fault insurance at all.